The road patrol division of the sheriff’s office is tasked with providing law

 year, the road patrol deputies will have responded to over 40,000 calls for

-The department also provides contracted police service to five townships.
-Port
+provides contracted police service to the city of Algonac and four townships.

 The secondary road patrol provides traffic enforcement on the hundreds of miles